 If the finest level is 0, and one has 5 levels, the code will use Uncoupled for level 0, METIS for levels 1 and 2, then MIS for levels 3 and 4.
-Parameters that can be set differently on individual levels are denoted with the symbol \star (this symbol is not part of the parameter name).
+Parameters that can be set differently on individual levels are denoted with the symbol $\star$ (this symbol is not part of the parameter name).

+6.4.1 General Options

+out nut Out puo

+[int] Controls the amount of information printed to the screen.
+Ranges from 0 to 10 (0 is no output, and 10 is incredibly detailed output).
+Default: 10.

+print unused

-6.3.1 General Options output [int] Output level, from 0 to 10 (10 being verbose).
-Default: 10. print unused [int] If non-negative, will print all the unused parameter on the specified processor.
+[int] If non-negative, will print all the unused parameters on the specified processor.
 If -1, the unused parameters will be printed on all processes.
 If -2, nothing will be printed.
+Default: -2.

+PDE equations

+[int] Number of PDE equations for each grid node.
+This value is not considered for Epetra\VbrMatrix objects, as in this case is obtained from the block map used to construct the object.
+Note that only block maps with constant element size can be considered.
+Default: 1.

+6.4.2 Multigrid Cycle Options

+cycle applications

+[int] Number of applications of the multilevel V-cycle.
+Default: 1.

+max levels

-Default: -2. max levels [int] Maximum number of levels.
-Default: 10. increasing or decreasing [string] If set to increasing, level 0 will corre- spond to the finest level.
+[int] Maximum number of levels.
+Default: 10.

+increasing or decreasing

+[string] If set to increasing, level 0 will correspond to the finest level.
 If set to decreasing, max levels - 1 will correspond to the finest level.
 Default: increasing.

-PDE equations [int] Number of PDE equations for each grid node.
-This value is not considered for Epetra_VbrMatrix objects, as in this case is obtained from the block map used to construct the object.
-Note that only block maps with constant element size can be considered.
-Default: 1. cycle applications [int] Number of applications of the multilevel V-cycle.
-Default: 1.
-6.3.2 Aggregation Parameters aggregation: type \star [string] Define the aggregation scheme.
+prec type

+string Multigrid cycle type.
+Possible values: MGV.
+MGW. full-MGV, one-level-postsmoothing, two-level-additive, two-level-hybrid, two-level-hybrid2, projected MGV.
+Default: MGV.

+projected modes

+[double\\] Array of double vectors containing modes that should be projected out before and after the AMG V-cycle is applied.
+For use with the projected MGV option.
+Default: NULL.

+number of projected modes

+[int] Number of modes that are to be projected out before and after the AMG V-cycle is applied.
+For use with the projected MGV option.
+Possible values: 1,2, or 3.
+Default: 0.

+6.4.3 Aggregation Parameters

+aggregation: type ★

+[string] Define the aggregation scheme.
 See Table 3.
+Default: Uncoupled.

+aggregation: global aggregates \

+[int] Defines the global number of aggregates (only for METIS and ParMETIS aggregation schemes).

+aggregation: local aggregates \

-Default: Uncoupled. aggregation: global aggreg ates [int] Defines the global number of aggregates (only for METIS and ParMETIS aggregation schemes). aggregation: local aggrega tes [int] Defines the number of aggregates of the calling processor (only for METIS and ParMETIS aggregation schemes).
-Note: this value over- writes aggregation: global aggregates.
+[int] Defines the number of aggregates of the calling processor (only for METIS and ParMETIS aggregation schemes).
+Note: this value overwrites aggregation: global aggregates.

-aggregation: nodes per aggregate [int] Defines the number of nodes to be assigned to each aggregate (only for METIS and ParMETIS aggregation schemes).
+aggregation: nodes per aggregate \[int] Defines the number of nodes to be assigned to each aggregate (only for METIS and ParMETIS aggregation schemes).
 Note: this value overwrites aggregation: local aggregates.
 If none among aggregation: global aggregates, aggregation: local aggregates and aggregation: nodes per aggregate is specified, the default value is 1 aggregate per process.

-[double] Damping factor for smoothed aggregation.
-Default: 0.0.
+aggregation: damping factor [double] Damping factor for smoothed aggregation.
+Default: 4/3.

-eigen-analysis: type [string] Defines the numerical scheme to be used to compute an estimation of the maximum eigenvalue of $D^{-1}A$, where D = diag(A)(for smoothed aggregation only).
+eigen-analysis: type [string] Defines the numerical scheme to be used to compute an estimation of the maximum eigenvalue of $D^{-1}A$ , where D=diag(A) (for smoothed aggregation only).
 Choices are: cg (10 steps of conjugate gradient method), Anomr (the A-norm of the matrix), Anasazi (use the Arnoldi method), power-method.
-Default: Anorm.
+Default: